IN THE GARDEN

 • bush food garden: working bees as needed, usually Sunday afternoons

-• kitchen garden: working bees Sunday afternoons 4-6pm (3-5pm in winter
+• kitchen garden: working bees Sunday afternoons 4-6pm in summer, or 3-5pm in winter

 • rambling potager garden, including the trees in concrete pipe planters: working bees Wednesday and Saturday mornings, 8-10am